Our Services

 Published on: 2/24/2026

-Weakness often relates to changes in your blood plasma, which keeps blood pressure steady, carries nutrients, balances electrolytes, and supports immunity; dehydration, blood loss, anemia, electrolyte or protein problems, and chronic illness are common culprits.
+Weakness is often linked to changes in your blood plasma — the fluid that maintains blood pressure, transports nutrients, balances electrolytes, and supports immunity.
+Common causes include dehydration, blood loss, anemia, electrolyte imbalances, low protein, and chronic illness.

 Let's break this down clearly and calmly: what plasma does, how it relates to weakness, what can go wrong, and what medically approved steps you can take next.